growdigital/forestgarden.wales/content/blog/creating-forest-garden-8-steps.md

 ---
 title: Creating a forest garden in 8 easy steps
 date: 2019-01-06T21:04:06Z
-description: Creating a forest garden is not too difficult, it’s just hard work.
+description: Eight flavourful steps to tempt you into the exhilirating world of forest gardening.
+Creating a forest garden isn’t too difficult, it just takes hard work and perseverance.
 Like any garden.
-These are my eight steps to help you get started.
 tags:
 - ForestGarden
 - GdnBloggers